x8080x2/L1n7k/replit.md

 ## Overview

-This project provides a robust web browser automation tool for Microsoft Outlook login processes using Puppeteer.
-It automates navigation, login, and extracts session cookies for authentication persistence.
-The system is optimized for cloud environments like Replit, focusing on legitimate use cases such as testing, development, and authorized account management, adhering strictly to Microsoft's Terms of Service.
+This project provides a secure Microsoft Graph API integration for Outlook email automation.
+It uses OAuth 2.0 authentication to access email reading, sending, and user profile features through Microsoft's official APIs.
+The system is optimized for cloud environments like Replit and follows Microsoft's security best practices.

 ## User Preferences